toolleeo/cli-apps/README.md

 * [NeoMutt](https://neomutt.org/) - Patched and up-to-dated mutt fork.
 * [Newsbeuter](http://newsbeuter.org/) - "The Mutt of RSS Feed Readers": Newsbeuter is an open-source RSS/Atom feed reader for text terminals.
 Has great configurability and vast number of features, making it a slick and fast feed reader that can be completely controlled via keyboard.
 * [nmail](https://github.com/d99kris/nmail) - nmail is a console-based email client for Linux and macOS with a user interface similar to alpine / pine.
+* [pymailgen](https://github.com/toolleeo/pymailgen) - Starting from the content of a CSV file and a template text file, pymailgen generates a list of emails to be sent out using a command-line SMTP client.
 * [sup](http://sup-heliotrope.github.io/) - MUA written in Ruby; specifically developed for accounts with "a lot of emails"; nice thread-based presentation.

 ## <a name="file-handling"></a>File and file system handling